Advertiser Disclosure

 United Explorer Card

-The United shopping portal operates similarly but does not actually require you to hold the United Explorer card to access it.
+The United shopping portal operates similarly but does not require you to hold the United Explorer card to access it.
 Anyone with a MileagePlus frequent flyer number can shop through the portal and earn bonus miles.

 Purchase Protection